Sapporo Beer Garden in Hokkaido, Japan

 There’s no direct flight from Manila to Sapporo City in Hokkaido, Japan.
 You can fly to Tokyo via PAL, ANA, JETSTAR, and JAL.
 From Tokyo, You need to take another flight to Sapporo in Hokkaido, Japan.
 Flight to Sapporo from Manila takes 4.5 hours, while Tokyo to New Chitose Airport in Hokkaido takes 1.5 hours.

 Map Guide to Sapporo Beer Museum

-Many thanks to Sapporo City Tourism Office for letting us experience this years Sapporo Snow Festival in Hokkaido Prefecture.
+Many thanks to Sapporo City Tourism Office for letting us experience the Sapporo Snow Festival in Hokkaido Prefecture.